1. What are pathology results?

 No one piece of information should be looked at on its own – it always needs to be related to all your other results.

-If you would like to discuss the report, give our Helpline a call and speak to one of our nurses or trained staff.
+If you would like to discuss the report, give our helpline a call - please see below - and speak to one of our nurses or trained staff.